benazirshoro/Rest_API/README.md

-PHP Developer Challenge
+PHP Basic Restful API
 ==============================

-##About Project
+#About Project
-The project is developed in Laravel
+The project is developed using:
+Laravel
+PP 7.2.*
+MySql 5.7.*
+Composer 1.7.2

+#API Requirements:
+The API allows its users to:
+list all products
+retrieve a single product
+create a product
+delete a product
+list all product categories

+#Database Requirements:
+The seed data is written in JSON and has translated into SQL before being inserted into MySQL.

-##REST API URLs
+#REST API URLs
 To get list of products
 GET /path/api/products